raspberrypilearning/sweet-shop-reaction-game/worksheet.md

     ![](images/raspio-ports.jpg "Raspberry Pi GPIO header pins")

    The diagram above the pins shows the pin numbers.
-You will be using pin 3 and pin 25.
+You will be using pin 3 and a `GND` pin.

 1. Take the other end of one of the jumper cables (not connected to a paper clip) and push onto pin 3 of the General Purpose Input-Output (GPIO) header, which is connected to one of the GPIO channels.

-1. Take the end of the other jumper cable and push onto pin 25 of the GPIO header, which is connected to ground.
+1. Take the end of the other jumper cable and push onto a pin labelled 'GND' which is connected to ground.

     **Warning!** You can damage your Raspberry Pi if you do not use the GPIO pins correctly!